 In the United States, Religious Freedom is guaranteed by the First Amendment, which declares: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

-Liberal politicians are the hirelings Jn 10:12 who want to take our children away from their parents, teach them what the parents don’t want them to learn, and outright refuse to teach them what the parents want them to know, that Rabbi Yeshua is the true organizingprinciple of our lives and the source of all that we need.
-Politicians tax us a dollar for every dime they give, but God makes plants grow in the fields he made, and sends more solar and wind energy than we can ever capture.
+Liberal politicians are the hirelings Jn 10:12 who want to take our children away from their parents, teach them what the parents don’t want them to learn, and outright refuse to teach them what the parents want them to know, that Rabbi Yeshua is the true organizing principle of our lives and the source of all that we need.

 Asking a young Catholic to take up a career in the government school system is inviting him to martyrdom.
 Rabbi Yeshua calls us to be martyrs.
 Teachers in government schools cannot overtly teach the Catholic faith, but there are subtle ways to convey it all the same.
 The Catholic teaching that every man and woman is God’s image gives him inherent dignity and underlies the morality of human acts.
 Without God-given dignity, all public welfare systems are arbitrary redistributions of ordinary income.
-When they teach the origin of representative bodies such as Congress and the various Parliaments, they can raise as a classroom discussion issue the ideas underlying the Declaration of Independence and the Constitution.
+When they teach the origin of representative bodies such as Congress and the various Parliaments, they may be able to raise as classroom discussion issues the ideas underlying the Declaration of Independence and the Constitution.

 When their situation allows, they can teach more about the Declaration of Independence, with its appeals to Divine Providence.
 They can teach the Constitution, using the text itself as the primary source, and the Federalist Papers as the primary source for its interpretation based on the original intent of the framers and the people in whose name it was ratified and whose understanding of its provisions constitutes the “consent of the governed” that gives it moral legitimacy.